cdl-geneseo/geneseo-dictionary/T/Twitterstorm.md

 # Twitterstorm

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Twitterstorm

 Created by  Unknown User (mtr7) on Apr 29, 2015

 When there are a lot of tweets about a certain topic within a short period of time (usually within a couple of hours).  &quot;With everything going on in Baltimore, there has been a twitterstorm about the riots&quot;.
 Romig, S-Z, 2015.